Biography

 Dr. Leeb is also a dedicated educator.
 She teaches graduate and undergraduate courses in political theory and philosophy in Washington State University’s Politics, Philosophy, and Public Affairs School.
 She also supervises doctoral candidates in political theory and philosophy.

-Finally, Dr. Leeb also actively serves the profession and Washington State University.
+Dr. Leeb also actively serves the profession and the university.

 HOME